clatthew/aws-password-manager/README.md

         No secret found with id ...
         ```
     - return to the main loop
-- delete the secret from SSM/s3
+- delete the secret from secrets manager

 #### Listing
 - call get_secret_ids